Mastering Litter Box Cleanliness: A Cat Behaviorist's Step-by-Step Approach

 Cat Advocate is an affiliate of Amazon and Chewy.
 As an Amazon Associate I earn from qualifying purchases.
 This means that if you decide to purchase through any of our affiliate links, I get a small commission, at no extra cost to you.
 Products recommended here are ones that I use with my own cats.

 Dirty litter boxes are a source of stress.
 Just like you wouldn't want to use a dirty bathroom, neither do cats.
 If the litter boxes are not cleaned properly, that could lead to a host of issues including, but not limited to: litter box avoidance, frustration, holding it in (which can lead to medical issues), and in a multi-cat home, it's likely contributing to tension between cats.
-Decrease stress by offering your cat(s) clean boxes.
+An easy way to decrease stress for your cat is to keep the boxes clean.
+Cats really appreciate and deserve this.

 Daily scooping (even better if it's twice per day) and cleaning the litter boxes weekly is recommended, particularly if your cat has a history of house soiling.